-LCA Leonberger Hall of Fame – Introduced in 2010 on our 25th Anniversary, the Hall of Fame Gallery features our highest achieving Leos in the show world, performance events, service activities and as all around versatile companion dogs.
+LCA Leonberger Hall of Fame – Introduced in 2010 on our 25th Anniversary, the Hall of Fame features our highest achieving Leos in the show world, performance events, service activities and as all around versatile companion dogs.

 The AKC ranks each breed yearly – Check the top ratings on our Top Leos page.